-->

 THE STORY:

 Must the show go on?
-That is the question which theatrical director, Lloyd Felloes (Michael Cain), is asking himself, now, mere hours before the first showing of his play called, ‘Nothing On’.
+That's the question the theatrical director, Lloyd Felloes (Michael Cain), is asking himself... now, mere hours before the first showing of his play, ‘Nothing On’.

-He and his cast is still in dress rehearsals you see, trying to dot the i’s and cross the t’s to this overtly jovial production.
+He and his cast are still in dress rehearsals, trying to dot the I's and cross the T's to this overtly jovial production.

 Now this play is farcical one in nature, involving a country house tendered to by a doddery old housekeeper – an estate agent and his new beau – the owners of the house suddenly returning home unawares – and an inept burglar trying to steal items from said house.

-In addition to this, another thing that is somewhat inept... is the cast of this show too.
-There is the housekeeper, Dotty (Carol Burnett), an aged starlet, who in real life is in a liaison with the frustrated estate agent, Garry (John Ritter).
-Then there is the owner’s of this fictional house, Freddy (Christopher Reeves), a simpleton with an aversion to violence, with his fictional wife, Belinda (Marilu Henner), a gossip queen with an itch to scratch.
-Plus on top of that, there is the fictional burglar, Selson (Denholm Elliott), a half-deaf drunkard, and the estate agents fictional beau, Brooke (Nicollette Sheridan), who is in a very real relationship with, Lloyd the director of this show.
+In addition to this, another thing that is somewhat inept... is the cast of this show.
+There's the housekeeper, Dotty (Carol Burnett), an aged starlet, who in real life is in a liaison with the frustrated estate agent, Garry (John Ritter).
+Then there is the owner of this fictional house, Freddy (Christopher Reeves), a simpleton with an aversion to violence, with his fictional wife, Belinda (Marilu Henner), a gossip queen with an itch to scratch.
+Plus on top of that, there is the fictional burglar, Selson (Denholm Elliott), a half-deaf drunkard, and the estate agent's fictional beau, Brooke (Nicollette Sheridan), who is in a very real relationship with Lloyd, the director of this show.

 Oh!
 And I best not forget to mention the backstage players, huh?
-As there is the clumsy stage-hand, Tim (Mark Linn-Baker), and the be-smitten stage manager, Poppy (Julie Hagerty), also.
+As there is the clumsy stagehand, Tim (Mark Linn-Baker), and the be-smitten stage manager, Poppy (Julie Hagerty).

-OK, so with all this in place, how can anything go wrong?
+OK, so with all that in place, how can anything go wrong?
 Well, it does.
-But they all somehow make it through the final dress-rehearsals, and they manage the first couple of outings in the field, after a fashion.
+But they all somehow make it through the final dress rehearsals, and they manage the first couple of outings in the field, after a fashion.

 Granted, the play does play out, but not without numerous instances that interrupt this performance, such as the backstage fighting – the pranks that the cast plays on each other on stage – and the revelation that Poppy is pregnant with Lloyd's child.